kushagragpt/Classification-On-Academic-Success-Dataset-Kaggle-/README.md

 This repository contains a LightGBM classification model developed to classify instances into three categories: "Dropout", "Enrolled", and "Graduate."
 The model is trained on a dataset with features that are used to predict the target variable.
 The project includes data preprocessing, model training, evaluation, and submission of predictions.

 ## Project Structure
-classtrain.csv: Training dataset used to train the model. classtest.csv: Test dataset used to generate predictions. final.csv: Final submission file with predictions for the test set. notebooks/: Directory containing Jupyter notebooks with exploratory data analysis (optional). src/: Directory containing Python scripts for data preprocessing, model training, and evaluation (optional).
+-classtrain.csv: Training dataset used to train the model.

+-classtest.csv: Test dataset used to generate predictions.

+-final.csv: Final submission file with predictions for the test set.

+-notebooks/: Directory containing Jupyter notebooks with exploratory data analysis (optional).

+-src/: Directory containing Python scripts for data preprocessing, model training, and evaluation (optional).

 ## Requirements
-numpy
-pandas
-matplotlib
-seaborn
-scikit-learn
-lightgbm
-scipy
+-numpy

+-pandas

+-matplotlib

+-seaborn

+-scikit-learn

+-lightgbm

+-scipy

 ## Usage
 -Data Preparation: Load your training and test data using the provided CSV files.